DNF5 Group Commands Guide for Fedora Linux

 If a group upgrade or installation fails due to unavailable packages, use the --skip-unavailable option to continue without those packages:

-This is especially helpful when dealing with custom or incomplete repositories.
+This is especially helpful when dealing with custom repositories or after Fedora version upgrades where some packages may no longer be available.

 Conclusion